kilbey-lyle/memory-game/README.md

         - The desired affect would be to follow the branding philosophy set by duolingo's mascot.
 Further information on this can be found [here](https://www.kimp.io/duolingo-logo/#gba37fe8cb1d9)
     - Is the character the player is 'playing against'
     - Adds text commentary throughout the game
-        - Language used in commentary become more confident he is going to win as the game progresses and increases in complexity
+        - Language used in commentary becomes more confident he is going to win as the game progresses and increases in complexity
 - Score sharing (*User Story ID: 1, 2, 3, 12*)
     - opportunity to share given to players at the end of each session
     - will give options of facebook and email sharing